beastrc/aluna-smart-contracts/token/README.md

 ## Deployment

-We are using the upgradeability proxy from [openzeppelin](https://docs.openzeppelin.com/sdk/2.5/) and the deployment pipeline is using their system as well.
+We are using the upgradeability proxy from [openzeppelin](https://docs.openzeppelin.com/sdk/2.5/)and the deployment pipeline is using their system as well.
 You can read more about the [publishing process](https://docs.openzeppelin.com/sdk/2.5/publish) and [upgrading](https://docs.openzeppelin.com/sdk/2.5/api/upgrades) in `openzeppelin` documentation.